Tengku Zatashah: Philanthropy

 On 8 October 2018, she collaborated with CH Carolina Herrera in a campaign, "Shop with a cause".
 She invited several guests to the shop, where ten percent proceeds from every purchase in-store will go to Make-A-Wish Malaysia.

 Zatashah hosted a beach clean-up in Pulau Redang, where volunteers managed to collect 4,655 plastic water bottles in two hours in May 2019.
 In July 2019, she hosted a beach clean-up programme at Pantai Morib Baru.
 She and a group of 500 volunteers end up collecting about 780kg of trash, nearly half of them are from plastic waste.

 She launched a collection of hairband, in collaboration with Sereni & Shentel named, SSxTZ.
 The collection featured seven distinct limited edition Blair headband with coloured inspired by Zatashah's personal batik collection.
 All the proceeds of the collection will go towards Make-A-Wish Malaysia.

+Zatashah is Chairperson of Food Bank Malaysia Foundation, rescuing surplus food to feed the community in need throughout Malaysia since 2019.
+She is also Board of Trustee for Selangor Youth Community (SAY) and Crown Prince of Selangor Foundation (YRMS) to champion youth empowerment and vocational training programmes for youths at risk.

+Zatashah has also worked with Kajang Prison for Women prospects in support of the women getting a second chance in life, learning skills and earning an income.
+She also spearheaded a book drive donation to Kajang Prison with BookXcess who donated 800 books to the prison library.